allemandi/fCC-Front-End-Development-Libraries-Projects/README.md

 The [markdown previewer can be found here.](https://codepen.io/allemandi/full/OJbomZd "fCC: Build a Markdown Previewer")

-## Build a Drum Machine: Soft Sounds Edition
+## Build a Drum Machine - Soft Sounds Edition
 A drum machine, simulating a drum pad application.
 The drum pad handles mouse clicks and keyboard presses according to the drum pad with interactive *soundbank and volume controls.
 This is built as a CodePen.io app, primarily built with React and Bootstrap for highlighting user events.

 The [drum machine can be found here.](https://codepen.io/allemandi/full/abBaQRa "fCC: Build a Drum Machine: Soft Sounds Edition")